Climate Adaptation Start-ups Investments in Africa and South Asia

 The ClimateLaunchpad themes for 2021 revolve around adaptation and resilience, circular economies, urban solutions, clean energy, sustainable mobility, food systems, and the next big thing.

-Initiatives like this can encourage and accelerate climate adaptation solutions from all parts of the world, enhance our resilience from the increasing impacts of climate change while creating sustainable and environmentally friendly jobs and businesses.
+Initiatives like this can encourage and accelerate climate adaptation solutions from all over the world, enhance our resilience to the increasing impacts of climate change, and create sustainable and environmentally friendly jobs and businesses.

-Click the link to know more about ClimateLaunchpad and get inspired to develop your climate adaptation solution:
+Click the link to learn more about ClimateLaunchpad and get inspired to develop your climate adaptation solution:

 Investing in start-ups scales the offering of climate adaptation solutions in African and South Asian countries.
 (2021, July 13).
 Retrieved from https://www.climate-kic.org/news/climate-adaptation-solutions-in-african-and-south-asian-countries/